 Those who have changed jobs, lost interest in a pastime, or no longer require your service or product could be hitting the spam or delete button every time your email lands.
 That will have a negative impact on your domain.

-Monitor the bounce rates of every campaign
+Monitor the bounce rates of every campaign to improve average email bounce rate

 You should be doing this already, as your average bounce rate for email campaigns can vary week-to-week.